StikyPiston/coinflip.nvim/README.md

 ![Configs using Coinflip](https://dotfyle.com/plugins/StikyPiston/coinflip.nvim/shield?style=for-the-badge)

-**Coinflip.nvim** is a simple nvim plugin that allows you to flip a coin.
+**Coinflip.nvim** is a simple Neovim plugin that allows you to flip a coin.

 ## Installation